Don't Worry Darling: UK release date of Harry Styles new movie, cast, runtime and trailer

 When is Don’t Worry Darling released in UK cinemas?

-Don’t Worry Darling will have its world premiere at the 79th Venice Film Festival on September 5, 2022, followed by a screening at the 48th Deauville Film Festival.
+Don’t Worry Darling had its world premiere at the 79th Venice Film Festival on September 5, and was clouded in controversy with reports of actor fall outs.

-However, the film won’t be released officially released in UK cinemas until September 23.
+However, the film won’t be released officially released in UK cinemas until September 23, though Cineworld do have previews on September 21.

 What is the runtime of Don’t Worry Darling?
 What is the age rating for Don’t Worry, Darling?